Components of State Anti-Bullying Laws and Regulations

 Do Rhode Island anti-bullying laws and regulations include protections for specific groups?

-Rhode Island anti-bullying laws prohibit bullying that includes, but is not limited to, an incident or incidents that may be reasonably perceived as being motivated by characteristics such as: race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity and expression or mental, physical, or sensory disability, intellectual ability or by any other distinguishing characteristic.
+Rhode Island anti-bullying laws prohibit bullying that includes, but is not limited to, an incident or incidents that may be reasonably perceived as being motivated by characteristics such as: race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity and expression, mental, physical, or sensory disability, intellectual ability, or by any other distinguishing characteristic.

-Rhode Island schools that receive federal funding are required by federal law to address discrimination on a number of different personal characteristics.
+Rhode Island schools that receive federal funding are required by federal law to address discrimination based on certain personal characteristics.
 Find out when bullying may be a civil rights violation.

 Do Rhode Island anti-bullying laws and regulations encourage or require districts to implement bullying prevention programs or strategies?